• Skip to primary navigation

 Method:

-• Heat 1 tablespoon of oil in a large frying pan over medium heat.
+• Heat 1 tbsp of oil in a large frying pan over medium heat.
 When hot, add the onion, garlic, tomato, and bay leaf until the onion begins to soften.
 Add the chicken base, water, other tablespoon of oil, oregano, cumin and green beans.
 Stir to coat the beans and loosely cover with a piece of foil or a lid.
 Cook for 4 minutes or until the beans are cooked to your preference.

 • Add butter adjust seasoning by adding salt, pepper, or more oregano and cumin.
 Serve.